 In this article, we highlight upcoming areas of digitization that will transform what individuals and businesses can achieve in their daily lives:

 We mentioned the ultra-fast data transfer and ultra-low latency of 5G earlier.
-Apart from real-time sensor data analysis, high transfer rates enable the transmission of rich data, especially for Augmented and Virtual Reality devices.
-In as little as three years after 5G rollout, consumer AR/VR devices like headsets are expected to explode, spawning new industries to create, transmit and consume AR & VR data like movies and video games, as well as pure B2B applications like collaborative engineering.
-This won’t happen in a vacuum- multiple technologies like Edge Computing, device engineering, and digital twinning will come together to create ubiquitous, ease to use Mixed Reality in the next evolution of Industry 4.0.
+Apart from real-time sensor data analysis.
+The high transfer rates enable the transmission of rich data, especially for Augmented and Virtual Reality devices.
+In as little as three years after 5G rollout, consumer AR/VR devices like headsets are expected to explode.
+The spawning new industries to create, transmit and consume AR & VR data like movies and video games.
+As well as pure B2B applications like collaborative engineering.
+This won’t happen in a vacuum- multiple technologies like Edge Computing, device engineering.
+The digital twinning will come together to create ubiquitous, ease to use Mixed Reality in the next evolution of Industry 4.0.

 The innovation opens up new ways for consumers to experience products, like Khaite’s blending of AR and offline fashion material like vinyl records and photographs to create a new sensory experience, or last year’s virtual catwalk by a supermodel at the London Fashion Show to usher in a new era of high tech fashion experiences.
 Outside product marketing, powerful AR on 5G network backbones could bring real-time, life-like communication experiences for use in all sorts of industries, from commercial aviation to cars equipped with smart windows for “on the go” working for passengers.

 Figure 4: Three examples of Mixed Reality in Digitized Business Applications- AR in healthcare consultation, collaborative engineering, and smart retail.

 Enhanced Operational Effectiveness and Positive Social Impact with Teleoperation